Food concerns mount in Vanuatu after monster cyclone

 The United Nations said the official death toll was 11, but many officials anticipate that number will rise once they are able to more thoroughly inspect the outer islands of the scattered archipelago.

-“We are extremely concerned for the safety and well-being of many communities affected by the cyclone, particularly in the more remote regions of the country that are only accessible by boat,” said Aurélia Balpe, regional head of the International Federation of Red Cross and Red Crescent Societies (IFRC).

-“For a small nation like Vanuatu this is a huge disaster that requires an international response.”

 Sune Gudnitz, Pacific head of the U.N.
-Office for the Coordination of Humanitarian Affairs, said food supplies were a concern.
+Office for the Coordination of Humanitarian Affairs, said getting food supplies to isolated communities was a concern.

 “The challenge of getting things out, whether it’s people or goods, remains.
-We want to avoid creating a bottleneck in Port Vila so we very quickly need to work out a plan for getting things out,” Gudnitz said, referring to the Vanuatu capital.
+We want to avoid creating a bottleneck in (Vanuatu capital) Port Vila, so we very quickly need to work out a plan for getting things out,” Gudnitz said.

+Two C130 aircraft carrying vehicles, engineers and emergency supplies could be seen preparing to depart from Port Vila airport for outer islands on Wednesday.

-The U.N.’s World Food Programme said it was working with aid agencies on the ground to help distribute food and other aid after banana, coconut and other crops were destroyed, livestock was killed and boats and fishing canoes wrecked.
+The U.N.’s World Food Program said it was working with aid agencies on the ground to help distribute food and other aid after banana, coconut and other crops were destroyed, livestock killed and boats and fishing canoes wrecked.

 The U.N.
-Children’s Fund (UNICEF) said the government was kicking off a measles prevention campaign because of low immunization rates.
+Children’s Fund (UNICEF) said the government was kicking off a measles prevention campaign because of low immunization rates and a recent outbreak.

 Tourism, which accounts for about 40 percent of Vanuatu’s economy, has also been badly affected, with Port Vila closed to cruise liners indefinitely.